nabeelvalley/docs/content/docs/rust/intro.md

 ## Variable Scope

-We cna see the scope of a variable `s` in a given block below:
+We can see the scope of a variable `s` in a given block below:

 ```rs
 // ❌ not in scope